Polystoechotites: Distribution and paleoenvironment

 The majority of Polystoechotites fossils have been recovered from the Eocene Okanagan Highlands in Central British Columbia and northeast central Washington state, with three named species from the Klondike Mountain Formation of Washington, and a further two unnamed species from the Coldwater Beds Quilchena site.

 All three Okanagan Highlands sites represent upland lake systems that were surrounded by a warm temperate ecosystem with nearby volcanism.
 The highlands likely had a mesic upper microthermal to lower mesothermal climate, in which winter temperatures rarely dropped low enough for snow, and which were seasonably equitable.
 The paleoforest surrounding the lakes have been described as precursors to the modern temperate broadleaf and mixed forests of Eastern North America and Eastern Asia.
 Based on the fossil biotas the lakes were higher and cooler then the coeval coastal forests preserved in the Puget Group and Chuckanut Formation of Western Washington, which are described as lowland tropical forest ecosystems.
 Estimates of the paleoelevation range between 0.7-1.2 km higher than the coastal forests.
 This is consistent with the paleoelevation estimates for the lake systems, which range between 1.1-2.9 km, which is similar to the modern elevation 0.8 km, but higher.

 Estimates of the mean annual temperature have been derived from climate leaf analysis multivariate program (CLAMP) analysis of the Republic and Quilchena paleofloras, and leaf margin analysis (LMA) of all three paleofloras.
 The CLAMP results after multiple linear regressions for Republic gave a mean annual temperature of approximately 8.0 C, with the LMA giving 9.2 ± 2.0 C. CLAMP results from Quilchena returned the higher 13.3 ± 2.1 C which was supported by the 14.8 ± 2.0 C returned from the LMA.
-LMA of the Horsefly flora returned a mean annual temperature of 10.4 ± 2.2 C. These are lower than the mean annual temperature estimates given for the coastal Puget Group, which is estimated to have been between 15–18.6 C. The bioclimactic analysis for Republic, Quilchena, and Horsefly suggest mean annual precipitation amounts of 115 ± 39 cm 130 ± 27 cm and 105 ± 47 cm respectively.
+LMA of the Horsefly flora returned a mean annual temperature of 10.4 ± 2.2 C. These are lower than the mean annual temperature estimates given for the coastal Puget Group, which is estimated to have been between 15–18.6 C. The bioclimatic analysis for Republic, Quilchena, and Horsefly suggest mean annual precipitation amounts of 115 ± 39 cm 130 ± 27 cm and 105 ± 47 cm respectively.